"Life is really simple. But we insist on making it complicated"

 This is my personal journey of how I'm doing just that.

 After hitting rock-bottom in 2011 (think broken marriage, loosing my house in the Christchurch earthquakes and walking away from my failing business) I dove head first into the self-development world after realising that happiness wasn't going to be found at the bottom of a wine bottle.

 It was exactly what I needed, and it helped me crawl out from under the big rock that had crushed my life.
 Back then the online world felt a little different than it does today.
 It was quieter.
 People wrote about finding happiness from within, rather than looking to external elements.
-And for someone who had just lost everything it made perfect sense.
+And for someone who had just lost everything that made perfect sense.

 But things online began to change.
 Every time I opened my computer it seemed there were new life, wellness and business coaches popping up all over the place.
 And the noise online got louder.